Share your Open Learning Story with us

 ACCT 3221: Income Taxation 1

-Students examine the conceptual structure of the Income Tax Act and the application of its rules to practical situations.
-Topics include an introduction to federal taxation; procedures and administration; income or loss from office, employment, business, or property; capital cost allowances and cumulative eligible capital; capital gains and losses; other income and deductions; and calculation of taxable income and tax payable for individuals.
+Students examine the structure of the Canadian income tax system, the Income Tax Act, and the taxation of personal income.
+Topics include an introduction to federal taxation; procedures and administration; income or loss from employment, business income, or property income; capital cost allowances; capital gains and losses; other income and deductions; and the calculation of taxable income and tax payable for individuals.

 Learning outcomes

-• Describe the general structure of the Canadian income taxation system as it applies to the three taxable entities.
+• Describe the general structure of the Canadian income taxation system.

-• Summarize the procedures and administrative requirements imposed by the Canadian Income Tax Act.
+• Summarize the procedures and administrative requirements under the Canadian Income Tax Act.

 • Apply the provisions of the capital cost allowance system.

-• Illustrate the major differences between net business income for tax purposes and net income calculated under Generally Accepted Accounting Principles (GAAP).
+• Illustrate the differences between net business income for tax purposes and net income calculated under GAAP or IFRS.

-• Discuss the nature of different types of property income and how they are taxed.
+• Discuss how different types of property income are taxed.

-• Demonstrate the general rules for the determination of gains and losses on the disposition of capital assets.
+• Compute taxable gains and losses on the disposition of capital assets.

-• Identify the other major other sources of income that are listed under Subdivision "d" of the Income Tax Act.
+• Identify the sources of other income and deductions listed under Subdivisions D and E of the Income Tax Act.

-• Calculate the taxable income and taxes payable for an individual residing in Canada.
+• Calculate taxable income and taxes payable for an individual residing in Canada.

 Course topics